 How has male factor fertility changed over the past decade?
 What do you attribute to the rise in diagnoses of male factor issues?

-How can women encourage/support their partner when diagnosed with male factory fertility?
+How can women encourage/support their partner when diagnosed with male factor infertility?

 1. Men feel guilty.
 They are upset with their body for letting them down but even more, they are sad they may not be able to give a baby to the woman they love.
 The biggest thing women can do is remind him that she loves him, that they are a team and can do this together.

 3. Give him some space.
-He needs to process this.
+He needs to process his emotions around infertility.
 Men like to hide in caves when they are hurt and come out strong again.
 Try to respect his needs.

 4. Make him open up.
 Just like he needs space, he also needs to come back to you.
 Find opportunities to restore intimacy.
 Think about taking a break from “trying” just to have sex for fun.
 Find meaning in the “right now” and in each other as a couple.